 Bookmark

 The bookmark method orders the items in a test form in ascending difficulty, and a panel of experts reads through and places a “bookmark” in the book where they think a cutscore should be.
-Obviously, this requires enough real data to calibrate item difficulty, usually using item response theory, which requires several hundred examinees.
+This process requires a sufficient amount of real data to calibrate item difficulty accurately, typically using item response theory, which necessitates data from several hundred examinees.
+Additionally, the method ensures that the cutscore is both valid and reliable, reflecting the true proficiency needed for the test.

 Contrasting Groups